mockoon/mockoon.com/content/docs/latest/route-responses/dynamic-rules.md

 - **body**:
   - keep empty to match against the full raw body content.
   - use a path to access one of its properties.
 The syntax is based on an [object-path](https://www.npmjs.com/package/object-path) like `users.0.name`.
-This is compatible with request's bodies of `Content-Type` `application/json` or `application/x-www-form-urlencoded`.
+This is compatible with request's bodies of `Content-Type` `application/json`, `application/x-www-form-urlencoded`, `application/xml` or `text/xml`.
+Please note that XML bodies are parsed using [xml-js](https://www.npmjs.com/package/xml-js) package.
+Refer to this [page](docs:xml-support) or the package documentation for more information on how the XML is parsed and how to fetch specific properties.
 - **headers**: a header name like `Accept` or `Content-Type`.
 - **route param**: a route param name without the colon (":"), `:userId` becoming `userId`.
 - **query string**: either provide a property name like `filter` or a path if the query string field is an object `filter.primary`.